-Adverse reactions should be reported to the Vaccine Adverse Event Reporting System (VAERS).
-Your health care provider will usually file this report, or you can do it yourself.
-Visit the VAERS website at www.vaers.hhs.gov or call 1-800-822-7967.
-VAERS is only for reporting reactions, and VAERS staff do not give medical advice.
+Afterward, the reaction should be reported to the Vaccine Adverse Event Reporting System (VAERS).
+Your doctor should file this report, or you can do it yourself through the VAERS web site at www.vaers.hhs.gov, or by calling 1-800-822-7967.

+VAERS does not give medical advice.